 Arrester type Fine Protector (level 3) is an arrester that serves to cut the remaining voltage from the 2nd level arrester (3 kA) and directs its flow to ground within 25 ns.

-If you would like more information on the products we have to offer, feel free to contact me via the form below!
+If you would like more information on the products we have to offer, feel free to contact us and we will be in touch!